 Home Birth Reference Site

 Many women use some form of hypnosis to help them manage labour.
-Some use self-hypnosis techniques, while others may follow a specific course, eg Hypnobirthing, which is the trademarked name for the Mongon method course, or the Natal Hypnotherapy course, or perhaps use hypnotherapy in some other form - eg traditional hypnosis with post-hypnotic suggestion.
+Some use self-hypnosis techniques, while others may follow a specific course, or perhaps use hypnotherapy in some other form - eg traditional hypnosis with post-hypnotic suggestion.

 What does it involve?